sallyMo14/sallyMo14/README.md

 ##  Projects
 - **Prediction-of-Student-Success:** explores and models a student dataset to better understand factors affecting academic performance and to build predictive models.
 - **Customers Segmentation:** This project performs customer segmentation analysis using clustering techniques on Ulabox (online grocery delivery service) order data from 2017.
-The goal is to identify distinct customer groups based on their purchasing behavior and product preferences to enable targeted marketing strategies..
+The goal is to identify distinct customer groups based on their purchasing behavior and product preferences to enable targeted marketing strategies.
-- **Product Sales Prediction:** Designed a regression model to forecast product sales based on market, store, and product attributes.
+- **Fraud Detection in Electricity and Gas Consumption:** The goal of this project is to build a machine learning model that can detect fraudulent behavior in electricity and gas consumption data.
+Identifying such cases helps utility companies reduce losses and improve service efficiency.

 ---